Hear Comments From Chancellor Doug Kristensen

 “The Legislature needs our congratulations today for having the vision and determination in 2016 to appropriate the deferred maintenance funds to replace Otto Olsen,” Kristensen said while recognizing UNK faculty and staff for their involvement with the project.

 Former state Sen. Galen Hadley, who served as speaker of the Legislature in 2015 and 2016, also recognizes the importance of this project for UNK and Nebraska.

 “These are programs we want kids to come to Kearney for,” said Hadley, a former dean of the UNK College of Business and Technology.
 “We’re going to be turning out kids who will help the state and, hopefully, they’ll stay in the state.”

-Sen. John Lowe, who currently represents Kearney and the rest of Buffalo County, agrees, calling the STEM building “another shining star for UNK.”
+Sen. John Lowe, who currently represents Kearney and the rest of District 37, agrees, calling the STEM building “another shining star for UNK.”

 “I think it’s going to be great for UNK,” he said.
 “It will bring all the STEM facilities together in one building and they’ll be able to work with each other very easily.”

 The STEM building will feature “first-rate and cutting-edge” technology, according to Charlie Bicak, senior vice chancellor for academic and student affairs at UNK, who said the project represents a “remarkable collaboration” between the STEM-related colleges on campus.